 FCS (Free-riding Control Set) modiﬁes the functionality of DBS.

 DBS does not imposes any control over the grade of solidarity of the peers.
 This means that selﬁsh peers (or simply peers with reduced connectivity) can stay in the team thanks to the generosity of the rest of peers, even if they never achive to deliver a chunk to any peer of the team.
 This set or rules preclude this possible behavior, by impossing a minimum degree of solidarity between neighbor peers.

 To know the level of solidarity between neighbor peers, each peer uses a table of chunk debts, .
 Every time a peer sends a chunk to , increments , and decrements when receives a chunk from .

-Using FCS, supportive peers will be served ﬁrst, incrementing the QoE of the corresponding peers.
+Using FCS, supportive peers will be served ﬁrst, incrementing the QoE of the users of the corresponding peers.
 On the other hand, those peers with a higher chunk debt will tend to be unserved if no enough bandwidth is available.
 Notice that FCS is incompatible with ACS.

 Note: The prioritized round-robin neighbor selection has not yet been implemented as it has been explained here.
 The structure exists, but is used for a diﬀerent purporse.

 Note: Finished and implemented.
 IMS modiﬁes the functionality of DBS.